zokahn/worth-my-time/README.md

 - Initial structure for ML models and training has been created.
 - The data pipeline has been prepared to support the integration of ML models.

+## Hardware Requirements

+- CPU: Dual-core processor (2.0 GHz or higher)
+- RAM: 4 GB minimum, 8 GB recommended
+- Storage: 1 GB of free disk space for the application and data storage
+- Internet connection for sending notifications and accessing external services (if configured)

 ## Goals

 - Implement a cutting-edge Retrieval-Augmented Generation (RAG) agent.